slds-lmu/seminar_nlp_ss20/CONTRIBUTING.md

 ### Naming convention

 Code, data, figures, and results are stored in subdirectories in the directories mentioned above named as the chapter itself.
 E.g. the R code `fit--model.R` for the chapter `03-00-xx.Rmd` is saved in `code/03-00-xx/fit-model.R`.
 The same holds for data, figures, and results.
+I personally like it to have an additional order in the naming of my figures etc. corresponding to the order in the chapter, e.g. `01-bla.png`.

+__Another note about figures:__ Please save your figures as png or jpg since it is not possible to show pdf images in the html booklet.